mgberrysd/Professional-README-Generator/generated/README.md

 ## Installation

-n/a
+m

 ## Usage

-n/a
+m

 ## License

-None
+This project uses the None license.

 ## Contributing

-n/a
+m

 ## Tests

-n/a
+mm

 ## Questions

-Questions regarding n/a should be directed to n/a on Github or n/a.
+Questions regarding m should be directed to https://github.com/m on Github or m.